Spirit of Japan (Extrait de Parfum) by Elixir Attar

 PETPET 2 years ago

 And I've learned something new again!
 I've never heard of this ceremony before.
-Thank you for bringing it to my attention!
+Thank you for sharing!

 Translated · Show originalShow translation